Căile Ferate Române: Modernization

 In the early 2000s, CFR began a modernization program to improve its image, which had been plagued both nationally and internationally by reports of poor service and outdated rolling stock.
 The first phases of the upgrade included the refurbishment of InterCity rolling stock, as well as the expansion of InterCity services.

 To strengthen the growth of the Romanian InterCity network, CFR acquired in early 2003 several new Siemens Desiro train sets, some of which were assembled in Arad.
 Nicknamed "Săgeata Albastră" ("Blue Arrow"), they are used for short and medium distances.
 The Desiro DMUs were used as icons of the CFR's modernization, despite criticism that the CFR should not have used them on mainline express services, as they were designed for short-distance commuter rail, as seen by their hard seating, low speed and poor noise insulation.
 CFR responded to these criticisms by introducing a number of new Desiro trainsets in late 2004, which had better insulation and 70 seats instead of 110, thereby increasing the width and pitch of the seats.
 To this date, CFR continues to use Desiro trains on short and medium-distance routes, even though it has replaced them on several long-distance routes with other rolling stock.

 In addition to the Desiro DMUs, CFR has purchased 80 new sleeping cars, couchettes and first and second class cars in recent years.
-The new sleeping cars are now some of the most modern in Europe, with air conditioning, LCD screens and modern showers in every compartment.
+The new sleeping cars provide improved passenger comfort, with air conditioning, LCD screens and modern showers in every compartment.

 In addition to the improvements made to the railways, CFR has modernized several diesel and electric locomotives.